 The Ardent has a relatively round side to side profile, especially when compared to some of the more aggressive tires with squared-off shapes and super aggressive side knobs.
-This results in a very seamless feel when you start to lean the bike over into a turn, and thanks to some tread in the intermediate zone there is no dead spot between the center and side knobs.
-It has a very natural and easy feel to it and doesn't require a super aggressive lean angle, though you can lean on it pretty hard on good dirt.
+This results in a very seamless feel when you start to lean the bike over into a turn, and thanks to some tread in the intermediate zone, there is no dead spot between the center and side knobs.
+It has a very natural and comfortable feel to it and doesn't require a super aggressive lean angle, though you can lean on it pretty hard on good dirt.

-As mentioned above, the lower profile center and intermediate tread works best on conditions that aren't super loose.
+As mentioned above, the lower profile center and intermediate tread work best on conditions that aren't super loose.
 The side knobs are medium height and have an alternating sawtooth-like pattern with larger rectangular knobs and smaller H-shaped knobs in between.
 The outermost rectangular knobs have longitudinal sipes and stepped inside edges.
 The side knobs aren't nearly as aggressive as those found on the Minion DHF or the WTB Vigilante, but they are quite supportive despite not having as much of a locked-in feel.
 For riders who like a drifty feel, the Ardent can feel a bit drifty at times, especially if you come into a corner a little too hot.

 The 2.4" width we tested has a somewhat bulbous appearance and loads of air volume.
 This allows you to run lower pressures to increase the contact patch and traction of the tire.
 In loose conditions, the shorter tread knobs and rounded profile of the Ardent give it a somewhat vague feel.
 Those who ride in super loose conditions regularly will benefit from a more aggressive tread that hooks up and tracks better.

-The braking traction of the Ardent is great in the right conditions.
+Again, the braking traction of the Ardent is great in the right conditions.
 The tread design works best on firm trail surfaces and slightly loose conditions where the relatively low-profile tread knobs and vertical braking surfaces can bite most effectively.
 Rock, compacted dirt, and even a little loose over hard surface conditions are where the Ardent performs the best when you apply the brakes.

 As with the cornering and braking traction of the Ardent, the pedaling traction is condition dependent.
 On firm surfaces like hardpack, compacted dirt, and solid rock, it hooks up well provides all of the traction you need.
 When conditions get loose, however, the limitations of the low profile tread become apparent.

 The center tread knobs of the Ardent alternate in a 2-2 pattern with ramped and squared-off edges.
-The ramps help reduce rolling resistance and the sharper squared edges aid in pedaling traction.
-The ramped knobs have diagonal sipes which also help to grab onto the trail surface.
+The ramps help reduce rolling resistance, and the sharper squared edges aid in pedaling traction.
+The ramped knobs have diagonal sipes, which also help to grab onto the trail surface.
 The intermediate tread zone has one set of diagonal knobs for each set of two center tread knobs.
 These intermediate zone knobs have squared-off edges and work as an extra set of teeth to bit into the trail when pedaling.
-On firm trail surfaces of all kinds, this tread design works very well and there is no lack of traction when climbing or when you lay down some power.
+On firm trail surfaces of all kinds, this tread design works very well, and there is no lack of traction when climbing or when you lay down some power.

 Loose conditions are another story.
-In sandy soils or blown out dirt the Ardent struggles a little to find traction, especially when compared to tires that have more aggressive tread patterns.
-The pedaling traction in these situations isn't terrible, though if you frequently ride in loose conditions you might be better off exploring tires with taller and more aggressive treads that work better.
-An example would be the Maxxis Minion DHR II which has a much more substantial center tread that bites into loose soils more effectively.
+In sandy soils or blown out dirt, the Ardent struggles a little to find traction, especially when compared to tires that have more aggressive tread patterns.
+The pedaling traction in these situations isn't terrible, though if you frequently ride in loose conditions, you might be better off exploring tires with taller and more aggressive treads that work better.
+An example would be the Maxxis Minion DHR II, which has a much more substantial center tread that bites into loose soils more effectively.

 The Ardent's rolling resistance, or lack thereof, is one of its strongest suits.
 This tire rolls fast and noticeably so when compared to most of the more aggressive models in this review.
 The low profile tread, ramped knobs, and lightweight combine for an efficient and resistance-free roll down the trail.